MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-example.md

 }
 ```

-Extending the existing `FoodReport` report.
-First, we'll create an additional table that extends `BaseFoodTable` with some extra fields.
-We will call it `GMOFood`.
-This table adds four new fields.
-We will also add ...
+## Extending the base table

+The next code snippet is a table extension `GMOFood` that extends the `BaseFoodTable` with extra fields to register more details about food.
+The code snippet also adds a new table `Producer` adding information about origin of an item.

 ```al
 tableextension 50200 GMOFood extends BaseFoodTable